Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Texans stats and trends

-- Houston has seven wins against the spread in 16 games this season.
+- In Houston's 16 games this season, it has seven wins against the spread.

-- So far this year, the Texans have been installed as underdogs by a 10.5-point margin or more seven times and are 3-4 ATS in those contests.
+- The Texans have been underdogs by 10 points or more nine times this year and are 4-5 ATS in those games.

-- Houston's games this season have hit the over on seven of 16 set point totals (43.8%).
+- Houston's games this year have hit the over in 43.8% of its opportunities (seven times in 16 games with a set point total).

 - Houston is 7-0 against the spread and 4-3 overall when the team scores more than 20.6 points.

-- In games that Houston totals more than 328.4 yards, the team is 3-2 against the spread and 2-3 overall.
+- Houston is 3-2 against the spread and 2-3 overall when the team piles up more than 328.4 yards.

-- The Texans have 22 giveaways this season, while the Titans have 22 takeaways.
+- This season the Texans have turned the ball over 22 times, while the Titans have forced 22 turnovers.

 Home and road insights

-- In five of eight games at home this year, Houston has gone over the total.
+- In five of eight games at home this season, Houston has gone over the total.

-- The average point total in Texans home games this season is 43.8 points, 0.8 more than this outing's over/under (43).

-- Tennessee is 4-3 overall, and 4-3 against the spread, in away games.
+- Away from home, Tennessee is 4-3 against the spread, and 4-3 overall.

-- In five of seven away games this season, Tennessee has gone over the total.
+- This season, in five of seven road games Tennessee has hit the over.

 Powered by Data Skrive.